benpetrosky/club-manager/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

+## Database set-up

+After cloning this repository to your desktop and installing the proper angular tools needed.
+Follow these instructions to implement your own database.

+Go to your Firebase
+add project
+obtain your api key info
+put the following code in your api-keys file

+export var masterFirebaseConfig = {
+  apiKey: "xxxxx",
+  authDomain: "xxxxxx",
+  databaseURL: "xxxxx",
+  storageBucket: "xxx",
+  messagingSenderId: "xxxx"
+};

+run $ npm install angularfire2@4.0.0-rc.0 firebase --save in your terminal project directory

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.